 Will FedEx and UPS still be making deliveries?

 Yes.
-At this time both couriers continue to make deliveries to the main campus.
+At this time both couriers will continue to make deliveries to the main campus.
 The mailroom staff will log in all packages received.

 Will I be able to get mail and packages?

-You will be notified once you are able to pick up mail and packages from the mailroom.
+You will be notified once you will be able to pick up mail and packages from the mailroom.
 At that time, you will also be able to drop off any outgoing mail.

-How do I know if I have a package and when I can pick it up?
+How do I know if I have a package, and when I can pick up my package?

-There are some packages that are currently in the mailroom and we will be notifying those staff/faculty members; these packages will remain in the mailroom until we receive notification that we are able to return and release them to you.
+There are packages that are currently in the mailroom and you will be notified of any new package that arrives; these packages will remain in the mailroom until we receive notification that we are able to return and release them to you.
 Some packages may be delivered to your department due to space restrictions in the mailroom; you will receive an email advising you of the location where the mailroom staff and security delivered your package.

 55th Street and Cooper Square Residence Hall Mailrooms:

 At this time, both Residence Halls are opened on Mondays between 10:00am – 3:00pm to forward mail to students and to return to sender any remaining packages that are currently in the mailrooms.